 • On copper surfaces, up to nine hours.

-• Suspending in the environment, up to three hours.
+• Suspending in the environment, for up to three hours.

 The chain of infection refers to the series of events that allow pathogens to cause infection in a person.
 This chain begins with an infectious agent, or pathogen, finding an instantaneous means of exit (sneeze, cough, or dental procedure).

-Once an infected patient coughs or aerosols from a dental procedure are emitted, the time and distance traveled will depend on the size of the particles.
+Once an infected patient coughs or aerosols from a dental procedure are emitted, dental aerosol contamination occurs, and the time and distance traveled will depend on the size of the particles.
 Droplets are heavier and tend to fall and land at closer distances.
 As the droplets begin to evaporate, they diminish in size and float in the atmosphere where they become airborne vehicles of infectious transmission.
-(4) See chart of transmission, below.
+See chart of transmission, below.

 Every day pathogens are transmitted within a given community.
 Oftentimes, transmission happens between members who are either asymptomatic or who do not recognize their illness or understand that it is contagious.
 Therefore, dental practices should treat all patients as if they can transmit disease.